Barelidap/Tass-from-Temu/README.md

 - live visitor statistics

 ---

-# Privacy
+# SQLite Persistence

-This project is designed around anonymous retail analytics.

-It does **not**:

-- perform face recognition
+Completed visits are stored in a local **SQLite** database, allowing analytics to persist even after the application is restarted.

+Each completed visit contains:

+- visitor tracking ID
+- entry timestamp
+- exit timestamp
+- visit duration
+- estimated age range
+- age confidence
+- estimated gender
+- gender confidence

+The database serves as the foundation for future analytics dashboards, including:

+- visitors by hour
+- visitors by day
+- age distribution
-- identify individuals
+- gender distribution
-- store face images
-- store biometric templates
-- keep personally identifiable information
+- average visit duration
+- traffic trends over time

-Only temporary visitor statistics are maintained while a visitor is present in the scene.
+Only completed visits are stored.
+Active visitors remain in memory until they leave the scene.